Updated August 1, 2025.

 I used Glassdoor to find opinions from current and former Kirkus freelancers.

-There were only four reviews listed.
-Two loved the job, two hated it.
+There were only about 13 reviews listed.

 How To Get Started